Tochukz/Terraform/Terraform-Up-and-Running/README.md

 * via a file using the _-var-file_ option
 * via an environment variable  of the name *TF_VAR_<variable_name>*
 If no value is passed in, the variable will fall back to this default value.
 If there is no default value, Terraform will interactively prompt the user for one.

 __Resource Dependency__
-Terraform to show you the dependency graph by running the graph command:
+Terraform shows you the dependency graph by running the graph command:
 ```
 $ terraform graph
 ```